A “Jump Start” to a Joyful School Year

 As a new school year approaches, wouldn’t it be great if homeschooling could feel less overwhelming and more joyful?

 As a fellow homeschool mom, I know that it can be overwhelming when that big box of curriculum arrives and you suddenly aren’t sure that you are up to the task.
 It can be overwhelming when you can’t seem to find the right key to unlock learning in your child.
 It can be overwhelming when life broadsides your homeschool.
-Even as my homeschooling experience climbed into the double digits, I still always felt more confident and equipped for a new year when I read through the organized back-to-school checklists—so I’m including a few helpful links for you at the end of this month’s newsletter; I hope these will help you feel less overwhelmed as you begin.
+Even as my homeschooling experience climbed into the double digits, I still always felt more confident and equipped for a new year when I read through the organized back-to-school checklists - I hope I can help you feel less overwhelmed as you begin.

 But what about the joy?